Database Explorer

 - Works immediately without any configuration or entity generation

-Working with Explorer starts with calling the table()
+Working with the Explorer begins by calling the table()

 $books = $explorer->table('book'); // 'book' is the table name